 Students will visit the library once every 2-3 weeks with their ELA classes to check out books, however I want to see you more often than that!
 Your student ID card is like your library card.
-You can scan it to access your library account and check up to 4 books at a time.
+You can scan it or key it into the keypad to access your library account.
+You may check out 3 books at a time.
+Books will be stamped with the due date.
+Additionally, you can check the due date in your catalog account.
 Turn in your books in the book slot located at the circulation desk.

 Absolutely!
 We have a subscription to the amazing SORA by Overdrive where we currently have over 2,045 digital books ready for you to check out.
 If they're not available, you can click HOLD just like you would a paper book.
 The good thing is there is no book to lose.
 It will just disappear off your SORA shelf when the time is up.
 Click here to find out more about SORA and how to get started!

 Library computers are available when you visit the library with your scheduled class or in the morning or after school.
-Students are highly encouraged to try to get most of their computer work done in class or at home, however library computers are always there for students to use and print from.
+Students are highly encouraged to try to get most of their computer work done in class or at home, however library computers are always there for students to use.
+Printing services will not be available for school year 2024.
+If you must print, please see your teacher for assistance.
 Library computers are only available for school business unless permission is granted to play school appropriate games.

-I am also planning to host a manga club and a crafting/sewing club.
-Stay tuned for more details!
+I am working out the details on creating a 3D printer club and a Crafting Club.
+Stay tuned for details!

 I'm so glad you asked!
 Books can be put on hold directly in Destiny.
 Destiny is our online public access catalog (OPAC) just a fancy way of saying the catalog that houses all records of every book in the school (and even district)

-For more info on how to place a book on hold, check out this video!
+For more information on how to place a book on hold, check out this video!

 When you place a book on hold, the system will time stamp the date/time you placed it on hold and depending on how many holds are ahead of you for that book, it might take awhile.
-Once your book is ready for you to pick up, we will email you as well as deliver a hold notice to you.
-You will have 5 school days to come by the library to check out your book.
+Once your book is ready for you to pick up, we will email you as well as your ELA teacher You will have 5 school days to come by the library to check out your book.

 Ask any teacher for help or have a parent email Mrs. Powell at jessica.powell@g.comalisd.org Any staff member can point you in the right direction.